brunomartins/Sandbox/README.md

 ![](./media/Sandbox_Banner.png "Sandbox")

 ## What is Sandbox?
-Sandbox is centrilized tool box of custom nodes for Grasshopper, Dynamo and Revit add-in.
+Sandbox is a centrilized tool box of custom nodes for Grasshopper, Dynamo and Revit add-in.

 ## 💡 [Our vision](./doc/guides/OurVision.md)